 The Water Resources Research Center established the Desert Water Harvesting Initiative to enhance outreach and communication between utilities, practitioners of water harvesting, academics, and interested citizens.
-The Initiative includes a two-year WaterSMART research grant to develop a decision guide to rainwater and stormwater harvesting; an online data clearinghouse for research and publications on water harvesting, low-impact development, and green infrastructure; and the Rainwater-Stormwater Professionals Networks (RSPN) that meets semi-annually at the WRRC to keep members abreast of current and planned activities, resources, and data.
+To further this effort, the Initiative has formed the Rainwater-Stormwater Professionals Networks (RSPN) that meets semi-annually at the WRRC to keep members abreast of current and planned activities, resources, and data.
 The Initiative also developed several products designed to increase the understanding and use of water harvesting, especially in the arid and semi-arid Southwest.

 Rainwater-Stormwater Professionals Network: The RSPN merged with the regional Low Impact Development Working Group in 2015.
 To find out more about this group, please contact Claire Zucker at email@example.com

 Experts Directory: This searchable directory lists contact information for water harvesting experts in Southern Arizona (link in header)

 Publications: This list of water harvesting-related articles, manuals, and other publications is searchable by keyword (link in header)

 Links: These water harvesting resources are organized into three categories: Demonstration Sites, Online Resources, and Workshops (link in header)

 Toolbox: This prototype water harvesting decision guide was developed as part of a two-year WaterSMART research grant from the US Bureau of Reclamation.
 The Toolbox includes a narrated video presentation orienting users to water harvesting, linked web resources with further information, and several worksheets designed to help users develop an appropriate roadmap for implementing water harvesting in their communities